Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

-In fact, collapsing across all speech clips, 92.9\% of subjects showed classification performance that was numerically above chance (Figure \ref{fig:exp1}B, middle graph in yellow).
+In fact, collapsing across all speech clips, 92.9\% of subjects showed classification performance that was numerically above chance (Figure \ref{fig:exp1}B, yellow).
 In other words, the vast majority of subjects tended to classify such clips correctly rather than incorrectly, suggesting that the ability to hear adversarial speech as speech was quite widespread.
-Additionally, collapsing across all subjects, 94.4\% of the 54 speech clips were classified correctly more often than they were classified incorrectly (Figure \ref{fig:exp1}B, right graph in red, and Figure \ref{fig:exp1}C)\footnote{Note that this doesn't mean that each of these subjects performed \textit{significantly} above chance, or that each of these clips were identified as speech significantly above chance --- only that 92.9\% of subjects got the right answer more often than they got the wrong answer (whereas chance performance would predict that only 50\% of subjects would do so), and that 94.4\% of speech clips were classified correctly more often than they were classified incorrectly (whereas chance performance would predict that only 50\% of clips would be correctly identified in this way).
-As stated in the main text, mean performance on any given trial was 70.6\%.}.
+Additionally, collapsing across all subjects, 94.4\% of the 54 speech clips were classified correctly more often than they were classified incorrectly (Figure \ref{fig:exp1}B, red).\footnote{Note that this does not mean that each of these subjects performed significantly above chance, or that each of these clips were identified as speech significantly above chance --- only that 92.9\% of subjects got the right answer more often than they got the wrong answer (whereas chance performance would predict that only 50\% of subjects would do so), and that 94.4\% of speech clips were classified correctly more often than they were classified incorrectly (whereas chance performance would predict that only 50\% of clips would be correctly identified in this way).
+As stated in the main text, mean performance on any given trial was 70.6\%.}

+Finally, we also discovered a strikingly similar pattern of results when this paradigm was repeated with \citet{Carlini:vl}'s own stimuli.
+When subjects heard the 5 original adversarial speech clips studied in past work, they performed at 68.9\% discriminating speech from non-speech, which significantly differed from chance accuracy (50\%), $t(82) = 8.20, p < .001, d = 0.906$ (for additional detail, see Appendix \ref{carliniStimRep}).

 In other words, whereas previous methods involving speech transcription suggested that ``0\%'' of subjects heard the hidden messages in the files, or that subjects ``believed our audio was not speech'', our approach here suggested that a large majority of subjects heard the speech clips as speech more often that not, and that nearly all clips were heard as speech more often than not.
-These results thus provided initial evidence that a more sensitive approach (here, using forced-choice classification) could reveal perceptual knowledge and abilities that less sensitive tests were unable to detect.
+These results thus provided initial evidence that a more sensitive approach (here, using forced-choice classification) could reveal perceptual knowledge and abilities that less sensitive tests were unable to detect.\footnote{See Appendix~\ref{carliniStimRep} for a replication of this experiment using stimuli from \citep{Carlini:vl}}